lafleurdeboum/servicewall/README.md

 This firewall adapts to the changes in the connection provider's declared name (the ESSID), using a set of rules for each of these realms.
-It stores the list of allowed services for each ESSID it meets in a dictionary, starting with a customisable default, adding the services you tell it to (for good).
+It stores the list of allowed services for each ESSID it meets in a dictionary, starting with a customisable default, adding the services you tell it to.

 ## Installation